-Dr. Jeff Brown is an Associate Professor in the Department of Population Medicine (DPM) at Harvard Medical School and the Harvard Pilgrim Health Care Institute.
-He is Research Director of the Therapeutics Research and Infectious Disease program at DPM and Associate Director of the FDA’s Mini-Sentinel project.
-Dr. Brown is a health services researcher with expertise in pharmacoepidemiology and medical product safety, with primary research interests in the development of approaches to facilitate multi-institutional medical product safety surveillance and research using electronic health data.
+Dr. Jeffrey Brown is an Associate Professor in the Department of Population Medicine (DPM) at Harvard Medical School and the Harvard Pilgrim Health Care Institute.
+He is Research Director of the Therapeutics Research and Infectious Disease program at DPM and Associate Director of the FDA’s Sentinel project.
+Dr. Brown is a health services researcher with expertise in pharmacoepidemiology and medical product safety research and surveillance.
+His primary research interests target the use of electronic health data to generate actionable evidence for decision-making, with a specific focus on the development of approaches to facilitate multi-institutional medical product safety surveillance and research.

 Phone: (617) 867-4506